PSP1259/martech-lab/02_server-side/README.md

 # 02_server-side

+Docu about deploy a serve-side tracking over cloudflare (for free) following soon.

 This module documents a server side tracking architecture based on a Tag Manager Server Container.
 It is designed to compare signal quality, resilience, and control versus the client side baseline in 01.